Nargeshdb/Inference-Artifact/README.md

 ./rlc-perf.sh
 ```

-To generate the numbers for Table 3, execute the following command:
+Numbers reported in the first column of table 3 is borrowed from the "Lightweight and Modular Resource Leak Checker" paper because we were running our experiment on the same module.
+To generate the numbers for column 2 and 3 of Table 3, execute the following command:

 ```
 ./table3.sh